hashgraph/hedera-services/docs/autorenew-feature.md

 - If the grace period does not pass yet, try to renew the entity as above.
 The entity could have been up for autorenewal when its `autoRenewAccount` ran out of balance.
 Then its `autoRenewAccount` get refilled when the system has moved the scanning to subsequent entities.

 For restart: Hedera Services might want to perform a full scan of all entities for auto renewal and removal.

+For reconnect: The last scanned entity should be recorded and sent over together with (could also be part of) the signed save state in synchronization.